Looking for something else?

 Altogether, we are seeing a significant increase in the blending of personal and corporate computing, access to personal and corporate clouds, and the blending of data through personal and enterprise cloud services and consumer technology.

 Rightfully, the debate over the security protocols used by the burgeoning personal and enterprise cloud industries continues.
 Data protection and privacy control issues stem from external parties outside of a company having physical control of corporate data.
-It is imperative for vendors to provide basic assurances of data protection and
+It is imperative for vendors to provide basic assurances of data protection and privacy for their customers' data and it is also important for employees to understand the need for security when they use their personal devices to access and store corporate data (if they are allowed to do so).

 New security standards are needed to address the wave of disruptive technology and practices that are converging to decentralize and consumerize IT, and mix corporate and personal data.
 Employees must also be engaged to support awareness and practices that include an understanding of security expectations and how to implement basic security and data protection controls on the devices they manage (and on cloud-based services they access).
 The best advice historically -- and the consistent message in regulations such as PCI, SOX, HIPAA, and Safe Harbor -- continues to be not to store or transmit sensitive information at all.
 My advice also is to treat everything accessing the data centers as hostile.
 Control and security of the endpoint is under siege, so start there because the countermeasures change when all endpoints are considered hostile.